Python-PyQt/PyQt6-Docs/descriptions/QtWidgets/QStyle-c.rst

 To ensure that drawing operations are as fast as possible, :sip:ref:`~PyQt6.QtWidgets.QStyleOption` and its subclasses have public data members.
 See the :sip:ref:`~PyQt6.QtWidgets.QStyleOption` class documentation for details on how to use it.

-For convenience, Qt provides the :sip:ref:`~PyQt6.QtWidgets.QStylePainter` class, which combines a :sip:ref:`~PyQt6.QtWidgets.QStyle`, a :sip:ref:`~PyQt6.QtGui.QPainter`, and a `QWidget <https://doc.qt.io/qt-6/widgets-changes-qt6.html#qwidget>`_.
+For convenience, Qt provides the :sip:ref:`~PyQt6.QtWidgets.QStylePainter` class, which combines a :sip:ref:`~PyQt6.QtWidgets.QStyle`, a :sip:ref:`~PyQt6.QtGui.QPainter`, and a :sip:ref:`~PyQt6.QtWidgets.QWidget`.
 This makes it possible to write

 .. literalinclude:: ../../../snippets/qtbase-src-widgets-doc-snippets-styles-styles.py
     :lines: 87-87